-- 4.6 The building control service operates in a competitive market, although the Council has retained its market share income is below budget with a lower number of applications in quarter one when compared to the same period in prior year (264 applications compared to 315 in Q1+Q2 2022/23) in part due to continuing financial climate and uncertainty, £0.110m income shortfall forecast. - 4.7 Income from land charges is below budget with net income received forecast to be £80k below budget at the end of the financial year due in part to the rise in free unofficial Personal Searches (through Personal Search Agents).
-Current economic uncertainty, the rise in interest rates and inflation along with forecasts of falls in house prices into 2023 and 2024 has reduced demand for this service. - 4.8 Public Convenience income shortfall of £0.082m is forecast due to reduced footfall.
-One-off expenditure reductions reduce the forecast net overspend to £0.066m.
+- Forecast overspend on the Ubico Contract (£0.133m overspend, £0.012m underlying underspend excluding the pay award) - Forecast deficit (£0.282m) on the Leisure and Culture contracts which will be transferred to the Contract Smoothing reserve. - Commercial Property rental income (£0.074m adverse variation) - Pay Award impact (£0.198m adverse) see paragraphs 3.6 to 3.8 and 4.26. - Savings Target Risk Publica Q3 forecast of £0.275m underspend mitigates in part the £0.250m adverse on Ubico savings target. - Treasury Management and interest receivable performance (£0.920m positive variation) improvement of £0.124m over Q2 - Reduced Revenue financing of Capital programme (£0.208m positive variation) - Adjustments for Bad Debt Provision and a proposed additional transfer to earmarked reserves (£0.200m) - 4.6 The building control service operates in a competitive market, although the Council has retained its market share income is below budget with a lower number of applications in quarter one when compared to the same period in prior year (264 applications compared to 315 in Q1+Q2 2022/23) in part due to continuing financial climate and uncertainty.
+108 applications received in Q3. £0.110m income shortfall forecast. - 4.7 Income from land charges is below budget with net income received forecast to be £77k below budget at the end of the financial year due in part to the rise in free unofficial Personal Searches (through Personal Search Agents).
+Current economic uncertainty, the rise in interest rates and inflation along with forecasts of falls in house prices into 2023 and 2024 has reduced demand for this service. - 4.8 Public Convenience income shortfall of £0.055m is forecast due to reduced footfall.
+One-off expenditure reductions reduce the forecast net overspend to £0.052m.
 Cabinet approved increases to the service charges for the Council's Public Conveniences from 01 April 2023.
-The service is subject to a review by Overview and Scrutiny Committee (Public Conveniences Review Group) and is due to report the outcome of the review and recommendations in January 2024. - 4.9 There is a risk that the Council will not receive the budgeted level of commercial rental income given the challenging economic conditions across retail and office sectors and downward pressure on rents.
-An income shortfall of £0.075m is currently forecast but will be reviewed alongside the wider Asset Management Strategy.
+The service was subject to a review by Overview and Scrutiny Committee (Public Conveniences Review Group) and reported the outcome of the review and recommendations in January 2024. - 4.9 There is a risk that the Council will not receive the budgeted level of commercial rental income given the challenging economic conditions across retail and office sectors and downward pressure on rents.
+An income shortfall of $\pounds 0.074$ m is forecast but will be reviewed alongside the wider Asset Management Strategy.

-- 4.10 The Council's Environmental Services (grounds maintenance, street cleaning, domestic waste collection, recycling collections etc.) are provided by Ubico Ltd. The contract with Ubico for 2023/24 of £8.275m is currently estimated to cost £8.415m a net overspend of £0.134m.
-This is predominantly due to the impact of the pay award (£0.145m overspend), additional costs associated with vehicle repairs and vehicle hire (£0.089m overspend) and other minor budget overspends (£0.020m).
-This is offset by a reduced volume and cost of fuel (£0.192m underspend) which is lower than the assumed cost included in the budget). - 4.11 The tables below provides members with an overview of the financial performance of the Ubico Contract (Table 5a) and non-Ubico expenditure and income from fees and charges (Table 5b)
+- 4.10 The Council's Environmental Services (grounds maintenance, street cleaning, domestic waste collection, recycling collections etc.) are provided by Ubico Ltd. The contract with Ubico for 2023/24 of £8.275m is currently estimated to cost £8.414m a net overspend of £0.133m.
+This is predominantly due to the impact of the pay award (£0.145m overspend), additional costs associated with vehicle repairs and vehicle hire (£0.082m overspend).
+This is offset by a reduced volume and cost of fuel (£0.204m underspend) which is lower than the assumed cost included in the budget). - 4.11 The tables below provides members with an overview of the financial performance of the Ubico Contract (Table 5a) and non-Ubico expenditure and income from fees and charges (Table 5b)